 We bought three eggs and took them home.
 I pierced both ends and blew out the contents so that we could keep the pretty shells.

 Auk eggs are large, roughly equivalent in volume to 2-3 chicken eggs, and the yolks are a deep reddish-orange.
-I cooked them in a simple omelette for Raven and the man of the house.
+I cooked them in a simple omelette for Mimi and the man of the house.

-The cooked eggs had a fishy/ocean smell, so I expected Raven to recoil at the taste.
+The cooked eggs had a fishy/ocean smell, so I expected Mimi to recoil at the taste.
 To my surprise, she ate them with enthusiasm, so much so that we went back and bought more the following week.
 My partner tried them too and said they were okay but a bit dry and rubbery.
 I have to confess that although I’m generally an adventurous eater, I didn’t try any myself.
-Eggs are one of the few foods I really dislike, and the ocean “fragrance” did little to sweeten the bargain.
+Eggs are one of the few foods I really dislike, and the ocean “fragrance” did little to sweeten the deal.

 The eggshells are so beautiful, in shades varying from white to pale blue to deep turquoise.
 I’ve been obsessed with these shades for a while now.
 They remind me of the ocean and swimming pools and other pretty things.